-Love is in the air on the Kitsap Peninsula.
-Visit our lodging page to plan your Spring Break Getaway today!
-Welcome to the beautiful Kitsap Peninsula, conveniently located directly across from the Seattle and the greater Puget Sound.
-We offer a lot of things to do all year long and a wide range of lodging choices, from beachfront hotels to charming B&Bs and Airbnbs in rural and waterfront settings.
-It is very easy to get to the Kitsap Peninsula, too.
-You can hop aboard one of four famous Washington State Ferries or ride (or bike) across the impressive Tacoma Narrows Bridge, located a short ride from the Seattle-Tacoma International Airport.
-Click on any of the links in the menu above for more information about the region.
+Welcome to the beautiful Kitsap Peninsula, conveniently located directly across Puget Sound from Seattle.
+Whenever you visit, you will find a wide range of things to do — from outdoor recreation to wine tastings in small towns and in historic vineyards.
+You'll also find a variety of lodging choices — from beachfront suites to charming B&Bs and Airbnbs in out-of-the-way and scenic locations.
+Getting to the Kitsap Peninsula is gorgeous!
+From Seattle or Edmonds, hop aboard one of the famous Washington State Ferries or travel across the impressive Tacoma Narrows Bridge, which is a short distance from Seattle-Tacoma International Airport.
+Click any of the links in the menus above to learn more about the region.

-Check out the new combined Visitor Guide & Outdoor Recreation & Bike Map.
-Includes 14 popular cycling routes and information about dozens of communities around the Kitsap Peninsula.
-Now availble at REI in Silverdale, Poulsbo Maritime Museum, Kingston Chamber, Josephine's Redeemed and Whiskey Gulch in Annapolis (just south of Port Orchard).
+Check out the new combined Visitors Guide & Outdoor Recreation Map, which includes 14 popular cycling routes and information about dozens of communities around the Kitsap Peninsula.